Lake O The Pines Fishing Guide: Bass, Crappie & Tips 2026

 Bridges and Roadbeds

-Highway 155 bridge and numerous submerged roadbeds create fish magnets that produce consistently.
-The bridge pilings attract crappie, white bass, and catfish, while adjacent riprap holds bass.
+The Highway 155 bridge and numerous submerged roadbeds create fish magnets that produce consistently throughout the year.
+Bridge pilings attract crappie, white bass, and catfish, while adjacent riprap holds bass and provides spawning habitat for multiple species.
+The bridge lights attract baitfish at night, creating exceptional fishing opportunities after dark.

 Submerged roadbeds throughout the lake provide hard-bottom structure that fish relate to year-round.

-FM 726 roadbed, the old Highway 49 roadbed, and county road crossings near Hurricane Creek are proven producers.
-These structures are most productive during stable water levels when fish establish predictable patterns.
-Mark these locations on your GPS for future reference.
+The FM 726 roadbed, the old Highway 49 crossing, and county road remnants near Hurricane Creek are proven producers.
+These structures become most productive during stable water levels when fish establish predictable patterns.
+Mark these locations on your GPS unit for quick returns to productive water.

 Vegetation Edges and Hydrilla Beds